Mystaras/Othello/README.md

 ### The red numbers on the side show the each players score and the red arrows the possible moves
 ![begin](https://github.com/Mystaras/Othello/blob/main/prtsc/beggingame.png?raw=true)

-### The green bumber show players the board value they currently have
+### The green numbers show players the board value they currently have
 ![boardvalue](https://github.com/Mystaras/Othello/blob/main/prtsc/board-value.png?raw=true)

-## When playing against the AI it will display the grade it assesed each move
+### When playing against the AI it will display the grade it assesed each possible move (orange)
 ![boardvalue](https://github.com/Mystaras/Othello/blob/main/prtsc/AIvalue.png?raw=true)